- Date of Incident

 Kalven is an independent journalist based in Chicago and the founder of the Invisible Institute, a journalistic outlet focused on government accountability.

-The subpoena orders him to appear in court and testify on November 29.
-Craig Futterman—an attorney and University of Chicago Law School professor who was instrumental in getting video footage related to the shooting released—was also subpoenaed in the case.
+The subpoena orders him to appear in court and testify on Nov.
+29. Craig Futterman — an attorney and University of Chicago Law School professor who was instrumental in getting video footage related to the shooting released — was also subpoenaed in the case.

 In a Nov.
 20 motion to quash, his attorneys argue that reporter’s privilege protects Kalven from testifying about his reporting.